prakol16/CS166-final-project-bloomier-filters/index.md

 ## Just add some choice!

 Ultimately, the insight that Bloomier filters provide is that we can actually map each element to a unique hash value -- if we provide just a little choice.
+Here, we use $$k=2$$ hash choices for each element, and we pick one of the two hashes for each element such that every element is associated with a unique hash.
+This works over 90% of the time (for $$n=10$$ and $$m=20$$, but in general, it only requires $$m=O(n)$$ to get a reasonable probability that the process succeeds)!

 <div class="animation" data-anim="twoChoicesHash">
 <table>
 <tr><th>Book title</th><th>Hash 1</th><th>Hash 2</th></tr>
 </table>
 </div>

+Now, all we need to do is figure out a way to remember which of the two hashes each element is associated with!
+If we could do that, we would get a unique hash associated with each element, so it would be quite easy to associate every element with an entry in the table; we wouldn't need any collision resolution mechanism, and this would only require approximately $$\log R$$ bits per entry.
+To be able to remember whether we chose the first hash or the second hash for each element, we would need... some sort of map structure... which was exactly what we were trying to solve in the first place.
+But this is still good progress, and we will return to the idea later.

+Instead, we come to the biggest insight of Bloomier filters: we don't want to store which hash was the "critical hash" (the unique hash we chose for each element), so instead we will use all of the hashes to store each element.
+That way, once we create the table, we can completely forget about which hash was the critical hash for each book, and we don't get this Catch-22 about needing to store the critical hash in a map, when such a map is the very thing we were trying to create.
+In particular, if we use e.g. $$k=2$$ hashes for each element, we will try and make `Table[hash0(elem)] + Table[hash1(elem)]` equal to the value we want to associate with `elem`.
+Thus, when we look up `elem`, we don't actually need to know which hash we chose to be the "critical hash."

+How do we use the critical hash then?
+The critical hash will determine which element in the table we actually *change.*